ViolaFerretti/Thermoelectric_Materials/README.md

 All three models are based on Boltzmann transport theory in the linear response regime in the relaxation-time approximation.

-In the end, the computed thermoelectric quantities depend on three main parameters: the energy gap, the chemical potential and on the thermal lattice conductivity.
+In the end, the computed thermoelectric quantities depend on three main parameters of the material: the energy gap, the chemical potential and on the thermal lattice conductivity.

 # 2. Setup
 ## 2.1 Using Anaconda